Event reminder article update – October 2019.

 What to include in your event reminder message

-When sending your reminder, you don’t need to include all the information about the event.
+When writing a reminder email for an event, you don’t need to include all the information about it.

 Recipients read the details before they RSVP’d.
 Your goal is not to introduce the occasion but give people a heads up.
 They really just need a little reminder.